 - Seven Columbia buildings have earned LEED certification in recent years—including the Columbia Alumni Center.

 - The Columbia University Green Fund awards $25,000 each year to student-led projects that support and advance sustainability on campus.
 Meet the 2015-2016 Green Fund projects here.

 - Columbia offers 24 environmental degrees, as well as a sustainable development major and a sustainability master's program through its School of Professional Studies.

 - Approximately 52% of all food served at Columbia is purchased from vendors within 250 miles of the Morningside campus.

-- The Manhattanville campus, currently under construction, has earned a LEED® Platinum—its highest designation and the first LEED-ND Platinum certification in New York City, as well as the first Platinum certification for a university campus plan nationally.
+- The Manhattanville campus, earned a LEED® Platinum—its highest designation and the first LEED-ND Platinum certification in New York City, as well as the first Platinum certification for a university campus plan nationally.

 In honor of Earth Day, the homepage of ColumbiaYou will feature faculty, alumni, and students who are committed to helping the planet.
 This environmental homepage takeover will stay live on the site until May 8.
 Here are a few of our favorites:

 - Why Atmospheric Science Matters, by Allison Wing

 - Investigating Climate Change in Latin America and the Caribbean, by Walter Baethgen

 - Going Where No Human Has Gone Before, by Robin Bell